Black Sox Scandal: Tension in the clubhouse and Charles Comiskey

 In 1919, Charles Comiskey, the owner of the Chicago White Sox and a prominent Major League Baseball (MLB) player from 1882 to 1894, was widely resented by his players for his miserliness.
-As a player, Comiskey had taken part in the Players' League labor rebellion in 1890 and long had a reputation for underpaying players, even though the White Sox were one of the top teams in the league and had already won the 1917 World Series.
+Comiskey long had a reputation for underpaying players, even though the White Sox were one of the top teams in the league and had already won the 1917 World Series.
+This was a marked turnabout from Comiskey's days as a player, when he took part in the Players' League labor rebellion in 1890.

 Because of baseball's reserve clause, any player who refused to accept a contract was prohibited from playing baseball on any other professional team under the auspices of "Organized Baseball."
-Players could only change teams with permission from their current team, and without a union, the players had no bargaining power.
+Players could change teams only with permission from their current team, and without a union, the players had no bargaining power.
 Comiskey was probably no worse than most owners of the time; in fact, the White Sox had the largest team payroll in 1919.
 In the era of the reserve clause, gamblers could find players on many teams looking for extra cash—and did.

 The White Sox clubhouse was divided into two factions.
-One group resented the more straitlaced players (later called the "Clean Sox"), a group that included second baseman Eddie Collins, a graduate of Columbia College of Columbia University; catcher Ray Schalk; and pitchers Red Faber and Dickie Kerr.
+One group resented the more straitlaced players (later called the "Clean Sox"), a group that included second baseman Eddie Collins, catcher Ray Schalk, and pitchers Red Faber and Dickie Kerr.
 By contemporary accounts, the two factions rarely spoke to each other on or off the field, and the only thing they had in common was a resentment of Comiskey.